qbrilliance/qristal-core/docs/rst/getting_started.rst

 Contributing
 ^^^^^^^^^^^^

-There are many ways in which you can contribute to QB Qristal, whether by contributing some code or by engaging in discussions;
+There are many ways in which you can contribute to Qristal, whether by contributing some code or by engaging in discussions;
 we value contributions in all shapes and sizes!

 Here are some ideas for how you can get involved.